ritchieng/dlami/README.md

 - CUDA 7.5
 - CuDNN 5

+## How to install?
+If you are a complete noob with Amazon AWS GPU instance, I suggest you use this [guide](http://machinelearningmastery.com/develop-evaluate-large-deep-learning-models-keras-amazon-web-services/) which is for beginners.
+But instead of using the AMI that the website recommends (you will know when you reach that section how to search for an AMI), just search for TFAMI instead.

 ## Instance Specifications
 - 40 GB EBS
 - Can be used on any GPU instances including the new p2 instances.